dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-07-29

 - [HEXAGONMI](#hexagonmi)
-  - Encapsuled operation steps into subfunctions in workflow
+  - Encapsulate operation steps into subfunctions in workflow
   - Investigated the bug #30766 related with binder position

 ## 2021-07-30